-Employees on leave without pay will not earn paid sick leave or vacation, will not have their insurance coverages paid by the University, nor will they be paid for a holiday that occurs during the period that they are on leave without pay.
-Nine- and ten-month staff employees, however, will have their basic insurance coverages (employee medical and dental, life, accidental death & dismemberment, and long-term disability coverages), paid by the University during the summer months when they are otherwise not at work but are expected to return to work.
+Employees on leave without pay will not earn paid sick leave or vacation, will not have their insurance coverage paid by the university, nor will they be paid for a holiday that occurs during the period that they are on leave without pay.
+Nine- and ten-month staff employees, however, will have their basic insurance coverage (employee medical and dental, life, accidental death & dismemberment, and long-term disability coverage), paid by the university during the summer months when they are otherwise not at work but are expected to return to work.
 Nine- and ten-month employees are considered to be on leave without pay during the summer when they are otherwise not at work.
-The Department must complete a Personnel Action Form documenting the period of their absence while on leave without pay.
-If an employee desires to maintain insurance coverages during a leave without pay, arrangements must be made with the Office of Human Resources at least 60 days prior to the leave, and premiums must be paid one month in advance of the month of insurance coverage.
+The department must complete a personnel action form documenting the period of their absence while on leave without pay.
+If an employee desires to maintain insurance coverage during a leave without pay, arrangements must be made with the office of human resources at least 60 days prior to the leave, and premiums must be paid one month in advance of the month of insurance coverage.

 - New Year's Day

 - Memorial Day